Thabhelo/homenergy/README.md

-Homenergy is a [Next.js](https://nextjs.org/) project built on React and TailwindCSS built for a hackathon.
+Homenergy is a [Next.js](https://nextjs.org/) project built on React and TailwindCSS.

 ## Getting Started